SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

          much of the image edge is set to NaN.
 Set higher to set more pixels to NaN.

-      -  *Adaptive smoothing threshold*: A float value 0 or higher that determines how aggressively the smoothing kernel is adapted near sharp peaks.
-         Set to 0 to turn off (default); 1 is optimal, values between 0 and 1 may produce a smoother fit.

--  **Make Response**

-   -  *Standard model file*: If blank, a model file will be searched for in the default data directory.
-Set to a valid FITS file to override.
+      -  *Adaptive smoothing algorithm*: If 'scaled', the size of the smoothing kernel is allowed to vary, in order to optimize reconstruction of sharply peaked sources.
+If 'shaped', the kernel shape and rotation may also vary.
+If 'none', the kernel will not vary.

 -  **Make Spectral Map**